4 Things Recruiters Are Looking For When They Search You Online

 It's no secret that recruiters are looking up candidates online before they move them forward in the hiring process.
 It makes sense, though.
 Who doesn't look people, places, or things up online before they commit to them?
 If you don't, then welcome to the 21st century.

-According to a recent survey, 92% of recruiters use social media to find high-quality candidates.
-And if that doesn't get you hyper-aware of what's out there about you online, this will: Almost 70% of recruiters have rejected candidates based on the content found on their social networking profiles.
+According to a recent survey, 94% of recruiters use social media to find high-quality candidates.
+And if that doesn't get you hyper-aware of what's out there about you online, this will: 54% of employers have rejected candidates based on the content found on their social networking profiles.
 Woof.

-There are certain things recruiters are looking for when they search you online.
-And, if you want to make a great first impression on these recruiters, you need to do some recon work.
+There are certain things recruiters are looking for when they search for you online.
+And if you want to make a great first impression on these recruiters, you need to do some recon work.

 Is there anything out there you don't want them to see?
 If so, take it down.